 Gregory S. Bruch is a partner at Bruch Hanna LLP in Washington, DC, a He represents public companies, broker-dealers, investment advisers, hedge funds and other private funds, officers and directors and other institutions and individuals in connection with securities law enforcement, compliance and litigation matters.
 Mr. Bruch, a former Assistant Director at the SEC, served 12 years with the SEC’s Division of Enforcement in Washington, D.C., where he was responsible for a number of the agency’s significant enforcement actions concerning complex financial fraud, marketing manipulation, insider trading and FCPA matters.
 In 2000, Mr. Bruch received the Stanley Sporkin Award in recognition of his contributions to the SEC’s enforcement program.
 He is a frequent speaker on securities enforcement and financial reporting issues, and for six years taught securities enforcement as an adjunct professor at Georgetown Law School.
 Mr. Bruch graduated from Stanford University (A.B.
 History, 1982) and the University of Iowa College of Law (J.D., with High Distinction, 1985), where he was the Editor in Chief of the Iowa law Review.
 Following law school graduation, Mr. Bruch served as a law clerk to the Hon.
 George E. MacKinnon, of the U.S. Court of Appeals for the District of Columbia Circuit.

-ELAINE MANDELBAUM is General Counsel of Litigation and Regulatory Enforcement of Citigroup’s Institutional Clients Group (ICG).
-Her group is responsible for all litigation, internal investigations and regulatory inquiries and related investigations, sweeps and enforcement proceedings for Citigroup’s institutional businesses, including investment banking, sales and trading, capital markets origination, treasury services and private banking.
+ELAINE MANDELBAUM is Managing Director and General Counsel of Litigation and Regulatory Enforcement of Citigroup’s Institutional Clients Group (ICG).
+Her group is responsible for all litigation, arbitrations, internal investigations and regulatory inquiries and related investigations, sweeps and enforcement proceedings for Citigroup’s institutional businesses, including corporate and investment banking, sales and trading, capital markets origination, securities services, trade and treasury services and private banking.
 Elaine also is a member of the Global ICG Legal Management Committee.

 Prior to starting at Citigroup in 1997, Ms. Mandelbaum was a litigation attorney at the New York office of Jones, Day, Reavis & Pogue, and previously at Paul, Weiss, Rifkind, Wharton & Garrison.
-She is a Treasurer of the SIFMA Compliance & Legal Society Executive Committee, and is Chair of SIFMA C&L’s 2015 Annual Seminar, having previously served as co-chair of the Seminar for several years.
+She is Treasurer of the SIFMA Compliance & Legal Society Executive Committee, and was Chair of SIFMA C&L’s 2015 Annual Seminar, having previously served as co-chair of the Seminar for several years.
 She was recently elected to a three year term as a member of the FINRA National Adjudicatory Council.
-Elaine is on the Board of Directors of the Legal Action Center and the American Friends of Hebrew University.
-Elaine is a recipient of the 2015 “Women Who Dared” Award from the National Council of Jewish Women.
+Elaine is on the Board of Directors of the Legal Action Center, and is a recipient of the 2015 “Woman Who Dared” Award from the National Council of Jewish Women.

 Elaine is a frequent speaker on topics relating to complex securities litigation, corporate governance, internal and regulatory investigations and issues relating to women in the securities industry.
 She is an honors graduate of Yale College and of Harvard Law School.